ashokrajuu/Ashok-Rajendiran/README.md

 Beyond technical expertise, I pride myself on being a strong communicator and team player.
 I have a proven track record of effectively collaborating with both technical and non-technical stakeholders to achieve shared objectives.
 I am passionate about fostering a culture of collaboration and continuous improvement within cross-functional teams.

 My motivation to apply for this role from a genuine passion for DevOps, SRE and Cloud (Platform) Engineering, coupled with a strong desire to contribute my skills in a Global Market.
-I am inspired by the EPAM dedication to excellence and innovation in Industry, and I am eager to align my goals with its mission.
+I am inspired by the EPAM dedication to excellence and innovation in Software Engineering Industry, and I am eager to align my goals with its mission.
 With a solid understanding of the job requirements and a proven track record of delivering results, I am confident in my ability to be a prominent contributor.

 I am genuinely enthusiastic about the opportunity and Thank you for considering my application.
 I look forward to the possibility of discussing my candidacy with you further.

 Thanks & Best Regards,
 Ashok Rajendiran